Last updated 28th April 2021

 Do you know anyone aged 18 – 29 who might be interested in spending a year exploring ordained or lay ministry to see if it’s their vocation?

-In line with Diocesan Vision 2026 – growing leaders - we offer two opportunities (one in Blackpool and one in Morecambe) for young people to come and live in coastal Lancashire for 10 months from September 2020.
+In line with Diocesan Vision 2026 – growing leaders - we offer an opportunity in Blackpool for young people to come and live in coastal Lancashire for 10 months from September 2021.

 As part of the recognised Church of England Ministry Experience Scheme, each participant will be assigned to a different church to spend time working there to see if this is their calling.
 They will also spend time in theological study and reflection.
 Participants will live together in the same house where all bills and expenses are paid and they will receive a monthly food allowance.